Characters of Holby City: Owen Davis

 Mark Moraghan plays Owen Davis, a consultant obstetrician who appears between series four, episode three and series eight, episode ten.
-Early on, it is revealed he is the ex-lover of Darwin's new ward sister, Chrissie Williams.
-Their affair broke up his marriage to wife Laura with whom he has a daughter, Katie.
-Initially, he and Chrissie are not on good terms and he chastises her for her affair with Alistair Taylor, especially since Owen is overseeing Alistair's wife's IVF treatment.
+Early on, it is revealed that he is the ex-lover of Darwin's new ward sister, Chrissie Williams.
+Their affair broke up his marriage to his wife, Laura, with whom he has a daughter, Katie.
+Initially, he and Chrissie are not on good terms, and he chastises her for her affair with Alistair Taylor, especially since Owen is overseeing Alistair's wife's IVF treatment.
 He and Chrissie eventually bury the hatchet on their affair, just as his daughter falls dangerously ill.
-Owen and Laura decide to give their marriage another go after Katie nearly dies, but Owen can't let go of Chrissie and they begin another affair, which is later witnessed by Katie, who innocently spills the beans to her mother.
+Owen and Laura decide to give their marriage another go after Katie nearly dies, but Owen can not let go of Chrissie, and they begin another affair, which is later witnessed by Katie, who innocently spills the beans to her mother.
 An outraged and humiliated Laura ends the marriage for good.
 Owen and Chrissie decide to pursue a proper relationship and eventually marry.
+Owen is devastated when he learns that Chrissie has cheated on him with Darwin's registrar, Ed Keating and that the child she is carrying may not be his.
+Chrissie's pregnancy proves difficult, resulting in her needing an emergency caesarean section, which Chrissie begs Owen to perform.
+She gives birth to a little girl called Amanda, who dies shortly after her birth.

+Despite his attraction to Chrissie, Owen can't get past her affair with Ed and rebounds onto Diane Loyd.
+Seeing her as a chance for a fresh start, he proposes, and they later marry.
+But not before Owen has another night of passion with Chrissie, who is determined to win him back.
+They eventually resume their affair, which culminates in Owen leaving Diane.
+Their reunion is short-lived, as Laura is admitted to the hospital after a car accident.
+She later collapses and dies of a brain bleed, leaving Owen to raise their young daughter, Katie.
+Realising his lust for Chrissie makes him blind to everyone else he cares for, Owen decides to put his daughter before himself, breaks things off with Chrissie and moves away from Holby.